alexliqu09/NihonBW/README.md

 ```
 4. Search the dir ```NihonBW/InstColorization/checkpoints/``` the weigth move and change the dir ```checkpoints/``` for the ```checkpoints/``` where you trained.

-* Note: If you want to train the model in colab , I have this available [here](https://colab.research.google.com/github/alexliqu09/NihonBW/blob/main/Notebook_colabs/InstColorization/InstanceColorization.ipynb).
+* Note: If you want to train the model in colab , I used is available [here](https://colab.research.google.com/github/alexliqu09/NihonBW/blob/main/Notebook_colabs/InstColorization/InstanceColorization.ipynb).

 ## Run the work
 If You want to proof the work , you need mov to dirs and position yourself with ```NihonBW/``` and run this command